 GPs in England wishing to return to general practice during the emergency

-NHS England have invited GPs who left the performers list in the past three to five years to be put back on the performers list as an emergency registered practitioner.
+NHS England invited GPs who left the performers list in the past three to five years to be put back on the performers list as an emergency registered practitioner.

 In addition to this, a new category of registration is being offered for those who have been not been on the national performers list for five to 10 years which is being called fast track COVID-19 application (FTC19).